 Keeping your debt at a manageable level is one of the foundations of good financial health.
 But how can you tell when your debt is starting to get out of control?
-Fortunately, there's a way to estimate if you have too much debt without waiting until realize you can't afford your monthly payments or your credit score starts slipping.
+Fortunately, there's a way to estimate if you have too much debt without waiting until you realize you can't afford your monthly payments or your credit score starts slipping.

-Next, divide your monthly debt payments by your gross income per month (that’s your income BEFORE taxes are deducted).
+Next, divide your monthly debt payments by your gross income per month (that’s your income before taxes are deducted).
 Multiply that number by 100 to get your debt-to-income ratio as a percentage.

 To calculate your debt-to-income ratio, divide your monthly debt obligations by your monthly gross income.